 If you apprehend this in true faith, you have no need to fear or despair.
 Then you at all times possess that perfect righteousness wherewith you may stand before God.

 PRAYER – O God, how graciously didst Thou help me: Thou didst make Christ to be my righteousness.
 Christ is my jewel; Christ is my glorious dress; Christ is the robe of my righteousness.
-Grant that through the gracious operation of Thy Holy Spirit I may ever put on Christ, by believing in Him, wrap myself in Christ, and hide myself in Him.
-And for Christ’s sake, O righteous God, declare me, a sinner, righteous!
+Grant that through the gracious operation of Thy Holy Spirit, working through Thy Gospel, I may ever continue to put on Christ by continuing to believe in Him, continue to wrap myself in Christ, and continue to hide myself in Him.
+And for Christ’s sake, O righteous God, continue to declare me, a sinner, righteous!
 Amen.

 Midst flaming worlds, in these arrayed;

 With joy shall I lift up my head.